10 Tips for Fighting Big Fish on Light Tippet

-Catching big fish can make even the most seasoned angler weak in the knees.
+Catching big fish (unlike the one above!) can make even the most seasoned angler weak in the knees.
 There is, however, an even higher level of both apprehension and satisfaction associated with targeting trophy fish on light tippet.
 To tip the odds in your favor, I've compiled some helpful tips that you can apply whether you find yourself hooked up to a 20 inch rainbow or 100 pound tarpon!

 - Make sure knots are tied properly.
 Tie knots slowly and carefully, moisten them well before tightening, and fully tighten them by working all ends evenly.
 Knots tied with thicker lines can be a little harder to cinch fully tight, so in that case I'll often wear gloves for added grip and protection so I can pull hard to get that knot to seat.
 Pliers are also a necessity for pulling on short tag ends.